hammady/butt/README.md

 ## Configure

 Edit the file `butt-settings.ini` or export from another BUTT installation.
-The default settings reads stream title, generate logs and create recordings in `/butt`.
+The default settings generate logs and create recordings in `/butt`.
 You will probably need to mount this container path to the host (see the `-v` argument below).
 Make sure the host path exists and contains a sub-directory: `recordings`, or change it as appropriate.